House of Cards (American TV series): Plot

 Upon Frank's resignation, Claire is sworn in as president.
 She feels blindsided by his decision but he reveals that he orchestrated his downfall because the real power rests with the titans who own the politicians, and that the Underwoods can achieve true power with him in the private sector and her as president.
 Although she appears accepting of this partnership, she refuses to pardon him for his crimes and ultimately blacklists him from the White House.
 Months later, Frank is found dead of an apparent overdose of his liver medication.
 Doug still idolizes his former boss and tries to lobby Claire into issuing a posthumous pardon, an idea Claire is resistant to.
 Meanwhile, as president Claire is able to withstand several threats to her power from private industry magnates Bill and Annette Shepherd (Greg Kinnear and Diane Lane), including a failed try at the 25th amendment and an attempted assassination.
 However, Doug believes that Frank left him everything in his will.
 Claire informs him that whatever Frank left him belongs to his heir, and that she has artificially inseminated herself using Frank's sperm.
 Months later, a heavily pregnant Claire is widely popular with the American people.
 Doug learns that Frank changed his will last-minute and left Doug, among other things, an audio diary that implicates Claire in all of his misdeeds.
 Doug starts leaking excerpts, and Claire in retaliation floats the idea of a posthumous indictment for Frank.
 They agree to meet in the Oval Office to discuss a truce, but during a heated argument, Doug confesses to Frank's murder.
 Frank was intending to murder Claire and Doug killed him to protect his legacy.
 Doug becomes manic and attempts to stab Claire with a letter opener.
-Although he refrains from killing her, she stabs, suffocates, and cradles him as he dies.
+Although he refrains from killing her, she stabs, suffocates, and cradles him as he dies; completely unaware that, thanks to Doug, journalist Janine Skorsky is going to expose her crimes.